VladimirMakaev/cqrs-journey-doc/Journey_02_BoundedContexts.markdown

 # Bounded Contexts in the Conference Management System

-## The Orders and Reservations Bounded Context
+## The Orders and Registrations Bounded Context

 When a registrant interacts with the system, the system creates an **Order** to manage the **Reservations**, payment, and